31 Newton’s method

 x₄ = x₃ - f(x₃)/ f'(x₃)

-We see now that \(f(x_4)\) is within machine tolerance of \(0\), so we call \(x_4\) an approximate zero of \(f(x)\).
+We see now that \(f(x_4)\) is within machine tolerance of \(0\) and that if we were to try another iteration we would find \(x_{i+1} \approx x_i\).
+We call \(x_4\) an approximate zero of \(f(x)\).

-Newton’s method: Let \(x_0\) be an initial guess for a zero of \(f(x)\).
-Iteratively define \(x_{i+1}\) in terms of the just generated \(x_i\) by:
+Let \(x_0\) be an initial guess for a zero of \(f(x)\).
+Iteratively define \(x_{i+1}\) in terms of \(x_i\) by:

 Then for reasonable functions and reasonable initial guesses, the sequence of points converges to a zero of \(f\).

-In practice, the algorithm is implemented not by repeating the update step a fixed number of times, rather by repeating the step until either we converge or it is clear we won’t converge.
+In practice, the algorithm is implemented not by repeating the update step a fixed number of times, rather by repeating the step until either we “converge” or it is clear we won’t converge.
 For good guesses and most functions, convergence happens quickly.

 Examples